twlab/TEProf2Paper/README.md

 # Questions?

-If you have any questions, please contact: Nakul Shah- nakul.m.shah@wustl.edu
+If you have any questions, please post in the issues of the repository.